dominodatalab/cdk-cf-eks/convert/README.md

 ### Create terraform variables

-First, we must create the variables going into our Terraform config.

-* The following command will look at the current CDK stack and autopropagate the Terraform variables for the appropriate modules by generating multiple files with extension `*.tfvars.json` under `$DEPLOY_ID/terraform`.
+Running the command below will inspect the existing CDK stack and automatically populate the corresponding Terraform variables for each module.
+This will generate multiple *.tfvars files: within the `$DEPLOY_ID/terraform` directory:

-* `$DEPLOY_ID/terraform/cdk_tf.tfvars.json`
+* `$DEPLOY_ID/terraform/cdk_tf.tfvars`
-* `$DEPLOY_ID/terraform/infra.tfvars.json`
+* `$DEPLOY_ID/terraform/infra.tfvars`
-* `$DEPLOY_ID/terraform/cluster.tfvars.json`
+* `$DEPLOY_ID/terraform/cluster.tfvars`
-* `$DEPLOY_ID/terraform/nodes.tfvars.json`
+* `$DEPLOY_ID/terraform/nodes.tfvars`

 Command:

     ./convert.py create-tfvars --ssh-key-path /path/to/key.pem

-* :exclamation: Inspect the generated tfvars.json files for correctness.
+* :exclamation: Inspect the generated *tfvars files for correctness.
+* :warning: This phase is not the appropriate time for making major changes to the configuration, as the migration to Terraform is still in progress.
+However, given that the CDK non-managed nodes are not migrated and new managed nodes will be provisioned, you have the flexibility to customize values within the nodes.tfvars file with the exception of availability zones.
 * :warning: Note that the ssh key is handled different in the terraform module.
 With CDK, we used an existing keypair, while the terraform module creates a keypair for you.
 The local key does not need to be the one you used with CDK.
 The new autoscaling group nodes and bastion node will be provisioned with the new key.

 ### Get AWS resources to import